 At that point, I never knew how much more personal the PMC would become for me.
 In April 2001, my world was turned upside down when I lost my mother, Priscilla.
 PMC 2001 was particularly emotional for me; as sad as I was, I knew my mother would be proud that I continued to ride, and her inspiration keeps me riding year after year.

-Cancer has visited my extended family many other times over the years; I've lost my uncles, an aunt, a grandmother, and most recently, in 2018, my brother-in-law.
-Another brother-in-law is doing very well this year in his own cancer fight.
+Cancer has visited my extended family many other times over the years; I've lost my uncles, an aunt, a grandmother, my dear brother-in-law, Chris, and my brother-in-law, Father Tom.
 My cousin Priscilla (named for my Mom) is a many year cancer survivor, most certainly a beneficiary of the research that the PMC funds.
+Another cousin's husband was successfully treated this year for Merkel cell.
+Of course we'd like to eradicate cancer, but until we do, early detection and successful treatment are our interim goals, and the PMC's impact on life-saving treatment is significant and ongoing.

 The PMC has become a way of life for me.
 Anyone who rides it will tell you that it is far more than just a bike ride.
 It is a collective energy of hope, giving and healing, one that I can't imagine not being a part of.
 Every person who gets on a bike that weekend does so for their own reasons, and during PMC weekend all of our personal motivations become one as we hit the road and start the long weekend of pedaling.
 It's hard to summarize the Pan Mass Challenge in a short piece - I could write volumes.
 Suffice it to say that the spirit of the PMC lives in each rider and each volunteer year-round, and comes together in a most extraordinary way the first weekend of August each year.

 Thank you for reading my story.
 If you have any questions, please email me.
 If you'd like to sponsor me, I thank you from the bottom of my heart.
-An e-gift link is on this page which will enable you to donate with a credit card online, or let me know at marycamp46@comcast.net and I can send you a pledge form and envelope.
+An e-gift link is on this page which will enable you to donate by credit card or Venmo, or let me know at marycamp46@comcast.net and I can send you a pledge form and envelope.
 (Checks can be made payable to PMC.)

-Most of all I ask for your prayers and positive thoughts for all of the PMC riders who will be doing their rides solo and in small groups this summer - the only thing that has changed is that we won't all be riding together physically.
-The cause, the spirit, and the hope of a cure remains unchanged.
-Thank you.
+Most of all I ask for your prayers and positive thoughts for all of the PMC riders who will be riding the first weekend of August, as we get closer by the mile to a cure.

 With appreciation and love,